 DIAMS - Digital Alliance for Marseille Sustainability

-The Metropole Aix Marseille Provence is the largest urban area in France, comprising ninety two municipalities.
+The Metropole Aix Marseille Provence is the largest urban area in France, comprising 92 municipalities.
 Due to its geographical morphology, the omnipresence of the automobile in the urban areas and its intense industrial activities (petrochemicals, etc.), air pollution represents a significant challenge in the region.

 Despite the recent improvements, the European air quality standards are not met and, in addition, the normative and top-down French structure of governance hampers the deployment of effective action plans: lack of integration and limited information and data exchanges.

 The new metropolis of Aix-Marseille-Provence wants to innovate and take advantage of the new digital era, which will profoundly and rapidly change our society, our economy and our policies.